Alpine resorts

 Planning for NSW alpine resorts

-Development assessments for alpine resorts are governed by Chapter 4 of State Environmental Planning Policy (Precincts-Regional) 2021 (alpine SEPP).
+Development assessments for alpine resorts are governed by Chapter 4 of State Environmental Planning Policy (Precincts-Regional) 2021 (Precincts-Regional SEPP, Chapter 4).

 The resorts host snow-based recreation in winter, and hiking, mountain-biking, horse-riding and fishing in the warmer months.
 The resorts make an important economic and social contribution to the state.